Unfavdemo/Skill-Tree/README.md

 - DOMPurify is included for sanitizing user‑generated content.
 Ensure any HTML or markdown rendering passes through sanitization.
 - Avoid storing sensitive data in localStorage; this project uses it only for lightweight, client‑side session state.
+- User authentication is handled client-side for this demo project.
+For production use, implement proper backend authentication.

 Contributing